 How does swimming at camp work?

 On the first day of your child’s first session each summer, their ability in the water will be evaluated.
 This enables our swim staff to place your child in the appropriate group for lessons.
 Lifeguards are always at the pool whenever children are inside the gate, and additional staff are in the water with campers during evaluations, swim lessons, and free swim.
-Only campers able to demonstrate ability and comfort in deeper water will wear a “deep end tag” and be allowed to swim in the deep end of the pool.
+Only campers able to demonstrate ability and comfort in deeper water will wear a “deep end tag” for the session and be allowed to swim in the deep end of the pool.

-Campers are not required to and do not need to bring/wear inflatable devices in the pool, but if you prefer that your child does wear them, you should send them to camp clearly labeled with your child’s name, and talk with the Camp Director or Waterfront Director.
+Campers are not required to and do not need to bring/wear inflatable devices in the pool, but if you prefer that your child does wear them, you should send them to camp clearly labeled with your child’s name and talk with the Camp Director or Waterfront Director.
 Crossroads adheres to all American Camp Association and State Department standards.

 My child doesn’t know how to swim!

 We provide swimming lessons for all campers, regardless of ability, every day.
 On the first day of your child’s first session, their ability in the water will be evaluated.
 This enables our swim staff to place your child in the appropriate group for lessons.
 Campers will be re-evaluated during lessons and at the end of each session.